igordall/EPFL_IKEA/README.md

 <img width="500" alt="Capture d’écran 2024-05-18 à 16 56 37" src="https://github.com/igordall/EPFL_IKEA/assets/153678341/a8df770f-2c11-4a0e-b3fa-660cbdb4f858">

 A case in point is the misclassified sentence "Un service précieux qui a sans doute permis de sauver des vies," incorrectly labeled as C1 instead of its actual difficulty of A2.
-Analysis of its vectorization and contributing predictors shows that the most influential features leading to the incorrect C1 classification were common determiners and prepositions like "des," "sa," "les," "de," and "du."
+Analysis of its vectorization and contributing predictors shows that the most influential features leading to the incorrect C1 classification were common determiners and prepositions like 'des', 'sa', 'les', 'de', and 'du'.
 These frequently used words are typically neutral concerning difficulty and indicate that the model might struggle with capturing the nuances of technical vocabulary, grammar, or punctuation.
 Notably, attempts to improve model performance by removing these "stop words" resulted in poorer outcomes, suggesting that common words still hold significant predictive value.
 Nevertheless, the model does recognize that longer sentences generally pose more difficulty, as evidenced by correctly classifying the complex sentence: "En attribuant une valeur de flux potentiel aux liens du graphe, la segmentation fondée sur le critère de modularité aboutit à un découpage considéré comme optimal du point de vue de la dynamique démographique interne à chaque compartiment."

 These insights highlight the need for further refinement to better distinguish between linguistic complexity and commonplace vocabulary in our model.
 Below is the code we used for this analysis: